 What does a financial plan include?

 A financial plan may include more than you would expect.
 It isn’t just about investing; it’s about your life and legacy.
-Your plan should incorporate these 12 elements to help you live the life you want today while securing your future.
+To help you live the life you want today and assist you in securing your future for tomorrow, you may want to consider incorporating these 12 elements.

 #1: Goals for Your Life and Your Finances